kcierzan/dotfiles/README.md

 ##### Installation with Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
-The Soda Theme package is listed as `Theme - Materialize` in the packages list.
+If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Materialize Theme via the `Package Control: Install Package` menu item.
+The Materialize Theme package is listed as `Theme - Materialize` in the packages list.

-##### Installation with Git

-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.

-You can locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`.

-While inside the `Packages` directory, clone the theme repository using the command below:

-    $ git clone https://github.com/buymeasoda/soda-theme/ "Theme - Soda"

 ##### Activating the Theme on Sublime Text 3